hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

+Transferred signal data for one measured value:
-A measured value is transferred as: One absolute time stamp the angle.
+One absolute time stamp the angle.

 ~~~~
 time stamp (uint64)